intermobs/iwaytruth/content/pages/index.md

 sections:
   - type: GenericSection
     title:
       text: Way Truth & Life Tabernacle
       color: text-dark
       type: TitleBlock
-    subtitle: We worship One GOD Almighty!
+    subtitle: We Worship
     text: >
-      We a dedicated in Saving lost souls and worshipping OUR LORD and Saviour for He is Worthy to be praised.
+      A Netlify Create website is a git repo that you own.
+Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
     actions:
       - label: Join Us
         altText: ''